What All Nurses Need to Know About Pregnant and Postpartum Patients

 A variety of maternal and fetal complications are associated with GDM.

 After delivery, the newborn infant’s blood glucose must be monitored regularly for hypoglycemia due to the sharp decrease in available glucose after the umbilical cord is cut.
 The newborn’s pancreas continues to produce insulin after delivery despite the decrease in serum glucose.
 This adds to the potential instability of the infant’s blood glucose.
-Infants are also at risk for hypocalcemia, hyperbilirubinemia, hypomagnesemia, polycythemia, cardiomyopathy, and respiratory distress syndrome as a result of gestational diabetes (Durnwald, 2022a).
+Infants are also at risk for hypocalcemia, hyperbilirubinemia, hypomagnesemia, polycythemia, cardiomyopathy, and respiratory disorders as a result of gestational diabetes (Caughey, 2025).

 PREEXISTING DIABETES MELLITUS